 Every man who has something on his head while praying or prophesying disgraces his head.
-But every woman who prays or prophesies with her head uncovered dishonors her head—it is the same as having her head shaved.
-For if a woman does not cover her head, she might as well have her hair cut off; but if it is a disgrace for a woman to have her hair cut off or her head shaved, then she should cover her head.
+But every woman who has her head uncovered while praying or prophesying disgraces her head, for she is one and the same as the woman whose head is shaved.
+For if a woman does not cover her head, let her also have her hair cut off; but if it is disgraceful for a woman to have her hair cut off or her head shaved, let her cover her head.
 1 Corinthians 11:4-6 (NASB)

 The key to understanding 1 Corinthians 11:4-6 is the phrase “her head” and the word “uncovered.”
 Some teach that the phrase “her head” refers to the woman’s husband.
-That is if she has a husband, he is the head of his wife or her authority.
-But that is slang usage of the English word “head.”
+That is, if she has a husband, he is the head of his wife or her authority.
+But that is not the English equivalent of the Greek word used here.
 The Greek word for “head” is kephale.
 It is the normal Greek word for the anatomical head that is supported by a person’s neck.
 Five times the word is used to refer to the chief cornerstone and only one time does it refer to someone’s hair.
 Otherwise, the word is used 69 times to refer to the anatomical “head” or “heads” in the New Testament.
 That is, “her head” does not refer to her husband but to her own physical head.
 Paul is discussing a woman covering her physical head.

-The key Greek word in verse 5 for the English word “uncovered” is the Greek word akatakyptos.
-It just means “not be covered.”
+The Greek word in verse 5 for the English word “uncovered” is the Greek word akatakyptos.
+It just means “not covered.”
 The Holy Spirit is saying that if a woman’s head is uncovered, she dishonors herself.
-Now is Paul referring to a cloth head covering or some other type of head covering?
+Now is Paul referring to a cloth covering on her head or some other type of head covering?
 There are several views as to why a woman is dishonored.